In France, New Year’s Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

 You might also find raw cockles, mussels and raw sea urchin.

 Snails, known as escargot in France is a French delicacy rarely served outside of French cuisine except maybe in Asia.
-I particularly like Feuilletés-d’escargots for the new years Meal.
+I particularly like Feuilletés-d’escargots for the new Year Meal.
 Think of it as a puff pastry filled with escargot and cream.
 You can’t even tell you are eating snails.
 Here is a nice recipe in French for Feuilletés d’escargots aux cèpes).

-Contrary to popular belief, not all French people eat escargot but for those that do eat them, they usually do so around special dinners or holidays like New Years and Christmas which explains why more than half of all escargot sales in France are sold around the end of the year.
+Contrary to popular belief, not all French people eat escargot but for those that do eat them, they usually do so around special dinners or holidays like New Years and Christmas, which explains why more than half of all escargot sales in France are sold around the end of the year.

-And finally, if you hate raw oysters and can’t stand smoked salmon, at least you know you’ll have the pleasure of drinking Champagne.
+If you hate raw oysters and can’t stand smoked salmon, at least you know you’ll have the pleasure of drinking Champagne.
 France is after all the birthplace of Champagne.

 In 1891, the French made it illegal for any vineyard not in the Champagne region to make a drink called “champagne” so although a vineyard may use the same techniques to produce their bubbly beverage unless they are physically located in the Champagne region of France, they cannot legally call their drink Champagne.
-Boo.

 You might be interested in reading about 15 Fabulous French New Year’s Eve and New Years Day Traditions

-Bonne Année everyone.
+Bonne Année, everyone.